CodroidHubPrivateLimited/Python_WebScraping_Projects/README.md

   1. Navigate to the folder of the project you want to run.
   2. Open the Python script (e.g., amazon_scraper.py) and run it: python amazon_scraper.py
-  3. The scraped data will be saved in CSV or Excel format inside the project folder.